gbrault/nrsqljs/Architecture.md

 ## Database backend
  sql.js has a nice feature: to be javascript based, but it has also a big drawback: it reads the database in memory.
- I will invetigate other sqlite backend for nodes to see if it can work from the file system, like sqlite3.exe does.
+ I will investigate other sqlite backend ("sqlite3 node"...) for nodes to see if it can work from the file system, like sqlite3.exe does.
  Like that, it will be possible to handle bigger databases.

 ## JADE improvments